Please ensure Javascript is enabled for purposes of website accessibility

 Work&Study

 Work & Study makes it possible for you to studify the work you do during your studies if they corresponding to the competence objectives of your studies.
 So you combine the work you do with a knowledge base related to the topic!
 The work you do can be for example, paid work, entrepreneurship or volunteering.
-Read more about Work&Study on Mynet!
+Read more about Work&Study on Peppi!

 Social activity -study module